bigscience-workshop/bigscience/train/tr1-13B-base/README.md

 **CodeCarbon**

-Currently is not running, so nothing to log.
+Currently the feature is not enabled, so there is nothing to log.

 **Log of logs**

 Let's also create a log of logs.
-We will pipe all the logs in there and also the various statuses - e.g. while SLURM is queued the training and it's not running.
+We will pipe all the logs in there and also the various status reports - e.g. while SLURM is queued the training and it's not running.

 Here is the slurm script to sync the raw logs data: [tr1-13B-hub-sync-logs.slurm](./tr1-13B-hub-sync-logs.slurm)